ShreyaShambhavi/soft-engg-project-jan-2025-se-Jan-6/README.md

 # soft-engg-project-jan-2025-se-Jan-6
-Software Engineering Project [Jan 2025 Term - Team 6] - AI Agent for Academic Guidance is a React-based frontend integrated with a Flask backend.
+Software Engineering Project [Jan 2025 Term - Team 6] - AI Agent for Academic Guidance

+This is a React-based frontend integrated with a Flask backend.
 This project is designed as an AI-powered academic guidance assistant, helping students with various course-related activities.
 The AI chatbot serves as a virtual assistant, answering queries, providing resources, and assisting with academic tasks.

 ## Features